UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/assignments.rst

 ============
 An important part of your success on this class is the work you do on the class assignments.
-Here we describe the approach we are using for the repository where you do your assignment work, and how that work is submitted.
+Here we describe the approach we are using for stroing and submitting you assignment work.

 As with every part of Python 220 we are going to get as close as we can to replicating the way that we work in a professional setting.

 So now let's go through all of the steps.